Information for Riders about Conspicuity

 Welcome to HighViz.org.
 You have arrived at a section of the website of the Skilled Motorcyclist Association – Responsible, Trained and Educated Riders, Inc. (SMARTER).
 Go to Research – Conspicuity to see the research supporting the value of strategies to increase rider and motorcycle visibility.

 Motorcycle riders place a great value on their individuality and freedom of choice, and each rider has a riding system that’s unique – even if that means having no system at all.
 The information you will find in these pages allows for individual choice: visitors can choose from a number of recommendations or combine strategies and products to make themselves and their machine “stand out” in a unique way.
+Here is a report, Motorcyclists Attitudes on High-Viz , describing a study that explored why riders choose, or do not choose, to wear high-viz gear.

 The original HighViz.org web address was owned by the Minnesota motorcyclist safety program and the material was developed by Pat Hahn, author of several books on safe riding.
 In April, 2013 SMARTER made arrangements to acquire as much of the HighViz material, as was available.
 The coordinator of the Minnesota program graciously agreed to transfer the ownership of the HighViz web address to SMARTER.
 We are proud to be able to provide this material to riders and wish to acknowledge the expert work of Pat Hahn that went into the development of this quality material and thank and the state of Minnesota and the Minnesota Motorcyclist Safety Program coordinator, Mr. Bill Shafer for their willingness to share.